alirezasariri78/DiskAnalyzer/README.md

 ## Description

-Check Folder Size And Create Diagram Based On Their Size
+Check Folder Size And Create Diagram Based On Their Size And Set Color (Green For Less Then 1 Giga bytes , Yellow For 1 To 10 Giga bytes And Red For More)

 ![image description](pics/win_tree.png)
 ![image description](pics/win_table.png)